AyaWaken

 This notice serves as formal and public recognition that:

-• Ayawaken Church is a bona fide religious organizatio
+• Ayawaken Church is a bona fide religious organization

 • Its sacramental practices are protected under the First Amendment, RFRA, and state law